-CRIME SCENE INVESTIGATION Fall, 3 credits hours
+JUST 406 CRIME SCENE INVESTIGATION Fall, 3 credits hours

 This course emphasizes crime scene processing and investigation including crime scene search principles, photography, descriptive writing, recognition of physical evidence, methods for collection and preservation of evidence, sketching techniques and methods of transportation or submission of evidence for laboratory analysis.
 Two hours lecture and two hours laboratory per week.
-Prerequisites: Forensic Photography (JUST 300), Latent Print and Impressions (JUST 301), and Investigative Interviews (JUST 303), or permission of instructor.
+Prerequisites: Forensic Photography (JUST 300), Latent Print and Impressions (JUST 301), and Investigative Interviews (JUST 303), and Senior status in the Criminal Investigations major or permission of instructor.

-THE INVESTIGATION OF DEATH Fall, 3 credit hours
+JUST 408 THE INVESTIGATION OF DEATH Fall, 3 credit hours

 This course is a comprehensive study of death investigations including the first responding officer's duties, the investigation at the scene, detectives' duties, case management, manners and modes of death, and identifying suspects.
 The course also presents recent statistics and trends related to murder.
 Two hours lecture and two hours laboratory per week.
-Prerequisites: Forensic Photography (JUST 300), Latent Print and Impressions (JUST 301), and Investigative Interviews (JUST 303), or permission of instructor.
+Prerequisites: Forensic Photography (JUST 300), Latent Print and Impressions (JUST 301), and Investigative Interviews (JUST 303), and Senior status in the Criminal Investigations major or permission of instructor.

-CLANDESTINE GRAVES Fall/Spring, 3 credit hours
+JUST 410 CLANDESTINE GRAVES Fall/Spring, 3 credit hours

-This course presents students with the theories and practices of locating clandestine graves.
+This course presents students with the theories

+and practices of locating clandestine graves.
 Lectures address grave assessments, the use of experts, evidence recognition and preservation, and case studies.
 Labs will include grave location, excavation, and recovery techniques.
 Two hours lecture and two hours laboratory per week.
 Prerequisites: Forensic Photography (JUST 300), Latent Print and Impressions (JUST 301), and Investigative Interviews (JUST 303), or permission of instructor.

-EMERGING ISSUES IN HOMELAND SECURITY
+JUST 415 EMERGING ISSUES IN HOMELAND SECURITY